Pylons/pyramid_chameleon/docs/glossary.rst

     View configuration is the act of associating a :term:`view callable` with configuration information.
-This configuration information helps map a given :term:`request` to a particular view callable and it can influence the response of a view callable.  :app:`Pyramid` views can be configured via `imperative configuration
+This configuration information helps map a given :term:`request` to a particular view callable and it can influence the response of a view callable.  :app:`pyramid_chameleon` views can be configured via `imperative configuration
     <http://readthedocs.org/docs/pyramid/en/latest/glossary.html#term-
     imperative-configuration>`_, or by a special ``@view_config`` decorator